Hungry Monster Crochet Trick or Treat Bag

 Seam to Join the Waves

 Lay the bag flat with the front facing you.
-Join yarn w/ a sc through both layers, in the st furthest to the right, sc in each st across the bottom of the bag working down and up the waves.
+Join yarn with a standing sc through both layers, in the st furthest to the right, sc in each st across the bottom of the bag working down and up the waves.
 Stitch count isn’t crucial.
-See photos below.
 Fasten off.
 Weave in ends.
 Continue on to Edging the Mouth Opening.

 Edging the Mouth Opening

-Join yarn w/ a sc in any st around the mouth opening, sc in each st and side of each row around the opening.
-Join w/ a sl st to the 1st st. Stitch count isn’t crucial.
+Join yarn with a standing sc in any st around the mouth opening, sc in each st and side of each row around the opening.
+Join with a sl st to the 1st st. Stitch count isn’t crucial.
 Fasten off.
 Weave in ends.
 Continue on to Inside Mouth Panel.

 Inside Mouth Panel